kylerobots/ground-texture-sim/README.md

 ### Trajectory Follower ###
 This is the preferred node for capturing data.
 It walks the camera through a series of predefined poses and captures data at each pose.
-Unlike the keyboard controller node below, it writes data synchronously, so the only other thing that needs launched is the simulation itself.
 To start, run this command:
 ```bash
 follow_trajectory
 ```